What can you do when your tests come back negative?

-Unlike a UTI, a urine culture test often shows little or no bacteria, which is why urethral syndrome is also referred to as “symptomatic abacteriuria, sterile pyuria or urethral syndrome.”
-This syndrome is much more common in women than men and other than being more prone to developing this if you have experienced one or more UTIs in your life, it is harder to single out the specific cause.
+Unlike a urinary tract infection, a urine culture test often shows little or no bacteria, which is why urethral syndrome is also referred to as Symptomatic Abacteriuria or Sterile Pyuria.
+Urethral Syndrome is much more common in women than men.
+A history of urinary tract infection may make you more prone to urethral syndrome.

-Urethral syndrome is a term used when of one or more typical cystitis symptoms occur in women who present with low numbers of bacteria in urine culture (i.e., usually <102 bacteria/mL).
-Most laboratories do not routinely work up or follow up on low count urine cultures, so clinically the urine is considered "sterile".
+Urethral syndrome is a term used when of one or more typical cystitis symptoms occur in women who present with low numbers of bacteria in urine culture, usually less than 102 bacteria per millilitre.
+Most laboratories do not routinely follow up on low count urine cultures, instead classing the urine as clinically sterile.

-Sterile pyuria is the presence of elevated numbers of white cells (>10 white cells/mm3) in urine which appears sterile.
+Sterile pyuria is the presence of elevated numbers of white cells (less than 10 white cells per cubic millimeter) in urine which appears sterile.

 Sterile pyuria is not an uncommon laboratory finding because:

 - Standard laboratory culture conditions may not be optimal for growth of atypical organisms.